Search for a heavy neutral Higgs boson in a left-right model with an inverse seesaw mechanism at the LHC: Search for Heavy Higgs Bosons at the LHC

-We fix the gauge couplings as follows: $g_L= g_R=g_2=0.66279$ and $v = 246.22$ GeV \cite{AMSLER20081}.
-In addition, the scale of LR symmetry breaking $v_R$ is fixed by $\sim 6$ TeV.
-Finally, the scalar potential parameters $\alpha_i$, $\lambda_i$ and $\rho_1$ are fixed by the above mentioned values, and we checked that all our benchmark points, given in Tab.~\ref{Benchmarkpoint}, are validated to satisfy the usual \higgsbounds~ and \higgssignals~ \cite{Bechtle:2013wla,Bechtle:2013xfa} limits.
-The LRIS model was first implemented into \sarah~ package for building it, and it was then passed to \spheno~ \cite{Staub:2013tta,Porod:2011nf} for numerical spectrum calculations.
-After that, the model was used in \madgraph~\cite{Alwall:2011uj} for \montecarlo~ events generation and matrix-element calculation. \pythia~ was also used to simulate the initial and final state radiation, fragmentation and hadronisation effects \cite{Sjostrand:2007gs}.
-For detector simulation the \pythia~ output was passed to \delphes~ \cite{deFavereau:2013fsa}.
-Finally, for data analysis, we used \madanalysis~ \cite{Conte:2012fm}.
-In Fig.~\ref{BR} we show the relevant $h'$ decays branching ratios as function of the $h'$ mass.
-It is remarkable to notice that for $m_{h'} \leq 600$ GeV, the $h'$ decay branching ratio to two SM Higgs boson is not small, mainly the $\text{BR}(h'\to hh)\geq 10\%$, which gives a hope for probing this heavy Higgs through this channel.
+Indeed, many HEP computational tools are used through this work from building the model analytically the way to the numerical manipulation.
+The LRIS model was first implemented into the \sarah~package for building it, and it was then passed to \spheno~\cite{Staub:2013tta,Porod:2011nf} for numerical spectrum calculations.
+After that, the \ufo~model was used in \madgraph~\cite{Alwall:2011uj} for \montecarlo~events generation and matrix-element calculation.
+After that, \pythia~was also used to simulate the initial and final state radiation, fragmentation, and hadronisation effects~\cite{Sjostrand:2007gs}.
+For detector simulation, the \pythia~output was passed to \delphes~\cite{deFavereau:2013fsa}.
+Finally, for data analysis, we used \madanalysis~\cite{Conte:2012fm}.
+In Fig.~\ref{ggfusion}~(right), we show the relevant $h'$ decay branching ratios as functions of $m_{h'}$.
+It is remarkable to notice that for $m_{h'} \leq 600~\text{GeV}$, the $h'$ decay branching ratio to two SM Higgs boson is not small, mainly $\text{BR}(h'\to hh)\geq 10\%$, which gives a hope for probing this heavy Higgs boson through this channel.

-\subsection{Search for $h'$ Higgs boson in $h'\to hh\to b\bar{b}\gamma\gamma $}
+\subsection{Search for $h'$ Higgs boson in $h'\to hh\to b\bar{b}\gamma\gamma$}